chaliy/db_move_forward/Readme.markdown

 ##  Upping Scenario ##

-1. Check if database has tables with name "__MigrationVesions" and "__MigrationLog" if not exit and propose to init ( this behaviour is fool protection if database name is incorrect )
+1. Check if database has tables with name "__MoveVesions" and "__MoveLog" if not exit and propose to init ( this behaviour is fool protection if database name is incorrect )
 2. Get version for migration name (migration name is ability